codsen/codsen/packages/ast-delete-object/README.md

 # ast-delete-object

-> Delete all plain objects that contain a certain key/value pair
+> Delete all plain objects in AST if they contain a certain key/value pair

 <div class="package-badges">
   <a href="https://www.npmjs.com/package/ast-delete-object" rel="nofollow noreferrer noopener">